MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/best-practices/purview-checklist.md

 ## Phase 2: Build your data governance and management foundation

-- Prepare your Azure subscription to deploy the data management landing zone with Azure Purview.
+- Prepare your Azure subscription to deploy the data management landing zone with Microsoft Purview.
   - Define which subscription will be used.
   - Register required Azure resource providers.
-  - Review and update the Azure Policy assigned to allow deployment of Azure Storage, Azure Event Hubs namespace, and Azure Purview accounts.
+  - Review and update the Azure Policy assigned to allow deployment of Azure Storage, Azure Event Hubs namespace, and Microsoft Purview accounts.
-  - Validate if the Azure Purview account has access to a data source subscription to register and scan data sources.
+  - Validate if the Microsoft Purview account has access to a data source subscription to register and scan data sources.
-  - If needed, assign required access to Key Vault secrets to Azure Purview account's managed identity.
+  - If needed, assign required access to Key Vault secrets to Microsoft Purview account's managed identity.
-  - For on-premises and infrastructure as a service (IaaS) data sources, create credentials and map to Key Vault's secrets in Azure Purview.
+  - For on-premises and infrastructure as a service (IaaS) data sources, create credentials and map to Key Vault's secrets in Microsoft Purview.
   - Generate and register integration runtime for data sources inside IaaS or on-premises VMs.
-  - If there's multiple environments, such as production and nonproduction, prepare to deploy the respective data management landing zones with Azure Purview accounts.
+  - If there's multiple environments, such as production and nonproduction, prepare to deploy the respective data management landing zones with Microsoft Purview accounts.

-- Import your glossary terms to Azure Purview and define the formatting.
-Use an Azure Purview default template or create new term templates in Azure Purview.
+- Import your glossary terms to Microsoft Purview and define the formatting.
+Use an Microsoft Purview default template or create new term templates in Microsoft Purview.

 - Build your custom classifications and classification rules.

-- Consent to extend sensitivity labels to Azure Purview.
+- Consent to extend sensitivity labels to Microsoft Purview.

 - Validate and update Microsoft 365 sensitivity labels in the Microsoft security and compliance dashboard.

 - Create autolabeling rules in Microsoft 365.

-- Grant roles in Azure Purview to data governance and security teams in the organization to corresponding collections.
+- Grant roles in Microsoft Purview to data governance and security teams in the organization to corresponding collections.

 - Do an initial security review.

-- Build and communicate a detailed plan of tasks, roles, and responsibilities to operate Azure Purview.
+- Build and communicate a detailed plan of tasks, roles, and responsibilities to operate Microsoft Purview.

 ## Phase 3: Onboard your first data landing zone